RELEASE255/ML01_project/01_docs/ML01-settings.md

-# ML01 PROJECT – SETUP GUIDE
+# ML01 PROJECT – SETTINGS GUIDE
 This document guides you through the firmware installation and initial configuration of your ML01 device.

 ## A. PREREQUISITES